DreamPurchaseZnz/Tensorflow_Learning/Module: tf.data.md

 cache(filename='')                    # Caches the elements in this dataset concatenate(dataset)                  # Creates a Dataset by concatenating given dataset with this dataset
 ```
+Note that if tensors contains a NumPy array, and eager execution is not enabled, the values will be embedded in the graph as one or more tf.constant operations.
+For large datasets (> 1 GB), this can waste memory and run into byte limits of graph serialization.
+If tensors contains one or more large NumPy arrays, consider the alternative described in this guide.
 ```
 from_tensor_slices(tensors)           # Creates a Dataset whose elements are slices of the given tensors from_tensors(tensors)                 # Creates a Dataset with a single element, comprising the given tensors